So will this need for theory ever end?

 In order to understand how chords work, we need to review a few music theory aspects.
 If you already know all of these, consider this a refresher course.

 Each and every note you hear is characterized by its pitch.
-A note’s pitch refers to how high or low the note is perceived by the human ear and is quantified by the notes’ sound frequency.
-The higher the frequency, the higher the pitch (more details here).
+A note's pitch refers to how high or low the note is perceived by the human ear and is quantified by the notes' sound frequency.
+The higher the frequency, the higher the pitch.

 Another concept which we will use a lot is that of a scale (or key).
 A musical scale is a series of consecutive pitches, all of them located within the same octave.
 In signal processing, the octave is the place where a signal doubles or halves its frequency.
 In music, this translates to the place where we encounter the same note, but its pitch is higher or lower.

 I know this may be a lot of information, especially if you are new to this.
-Hence why I recommend you take your time and go through all of the posts I have mentioned here.
+Hence why I recommend you take a look at the Beginner Music Theory course, if you feel overwhelmed.
 Trust me when I say it will make everything that much easier.
 If you already knew most of this, then I hope this refresher course was useful for you.
 And as you progress through this series, you will see how everything is related between triads, chords and scales.

 In the next tutorial, we will be taking a look at the guitar and learn about the key components of this instrument as well as tuning it.
 See you then.